Academic Catalog

 1.5 Credits

-The main goal of this course is to provide students with a foundation needed to make important decisions that affect their short- and long-term financial well-being as well as introduce students to concepts relevant to the Wealth Management profession.
-Students will learn the basic concepts and their applications through several delivery methods, which may include: self-analysis, case studies, and interactive web-based tools.
-Prerequisites: BINT 10100.
+Provides foundation needed to make decisions that affect individual short- and long-term financial well-being and introduces students to concepts relevant to the Wealth Management profession.
+Explores basic concepts and their applications through self-analysis, case studies, and interactive web-based tools.
+Prerequisites: BINT 10100 or ACCT 22500 or ACCT 22700.
 (F,S,Y)

 Block courses on current topics of interest to faculty and students.
 Prerequisites: As appropriate to topics.
 (IRR)